-In this blog post, we will show you seven recycling greeting cards that you can make yourself!
+In this blog post, we will show you seven recycling greeting cards that you can make yourself.

 During the holiday season, coworkers and family members give and receive cards of varying sizes and shapes.
 This tradition begins on Halloween and continues through New Year’s Day.
 During the holiday season, if your green team wants to make an impact where it counts, all they need to do is implement these straightforward practices for recycling greeting cards, and they’ll be set.

 Between Thanksgiving and the New Year, we produce an additional 25 percent of the typical amount of waste.
 A significant portion of the garbage produced during the holiday season is made up of paper in the form of decorations, wrapping paper, and, most significantly, greeting cards.
-Every year, approximately 6.5 billion greeting cards are purchased, bringing happiness to millions of people all over the world.

 Unfortunately, the vast majority of these cards are discarded only a few days later and end up in landfills.
 With this issue at hand, we encourage everyone to bring in their used and recycled greeting cards during special occasions so that we can cut down on the growing amount of paper waste.
 When everyone participates in recycling greeting cards, the overall impact on the environment is reduced.

 According to the G greeting card Association, Americans buy about 7.5 billion greeting cards each year.
 That adds up to a lot of greeting cards!
 And what happens to all those greeting cards after they’ve been read?
 Most of them end up in the trash.
 But what if there were a way to recycle greeting cards so that they could be reused?
 Below are several benefits and drawbacks of recycling greeting cards.